 In the same saute pan used for preparing the onion and garlic, heat about 3 tablespoons high heat oil over medium-high heat until shimmering.
 Add the mixture and pat it down lightly to flatten.
 Cook for about 1 minute, until the sides have begun to set.
 Turn the heat down, cover and cook for another 10-12 minutes.

-When the kuku can be shaken lloose from the pan in one complete piece, turn it out onto a plate and then slide it back in, cooked side up.
+When the kuku can be shaken loose from the pan in one complete piece, turn it out onto a plate and then slide it back in, cooked side up.
 Finish cooking over low heat for another minute until set and lightly browned.
+Kuku can also be finished in an oven 1t 350 F. for 5-7 minutes, or until it’s completely set.

 Turn out onto a cutting board and portion into 8 pieces.
 Top with barberries and serve with kashk or yogurt and pita or lavash.